jonaylton/cloudflare-ddns/README.md

    RECORD_NAME=YOUR_API_KEY
    ```

-   Modify the script to load the environment variables:
+   Modify the script to load the environment variables (add the following lines at the top):
    ```bash
    #!/bin/bash
    set -a